cvxgrp/cvxcla/README.md

 Note that for this project we have not addressed the more fundamental bottlenecks of the original implementation.
-We use this code as a baseline to compute to frontiers for our tests in a forthcoming more radical implementation of the same ideas.
+We use this code as a baseline to compute frontiers for our tests in a forthcoming more radical implementation of the same ideas.

 ## Poetry